NJ family helps terminally ill St. Bernard achieve bucket list

 And make a list they did.

-To help Odin life his best life while he's still here, his family is helping him achieve a doggie bucket list before he passes.
+To help Odin live his best life while he's still here, his family is helping him achieve a doggie bucket list before he passes.

-So far, the loveable pooch has had his first taste of ice cream, met a police officer, went to the beach, and has even taken a picture with Hooters girls.
+So far, the lovable pooch has had his first taste of ice cream, met a police officer, went to the beach, and has even taken a picture with Hooters girls.

 And now he's even hoping to hang with a Yankee.